TonyZong-Darzin/code-review/pull-request-template.md

 ## What's next?

-After you submit this PR, you must wait for reviewers to complete their reviewing before you can begin merging the PR.
+After you submit this PR, you have to wait for reviewers to complete their reviewing before you can begin merging the PR.